Storage IO path in VSAN versus VirtuCache Host Side Caching.

 In VirtuCache, write acknowledgment is sent back to the VM (that’s doing the writes) when the data is written simultaneously to cache media local to the host where the VM currently is and a copy of that write is also written to cache media in another host in the same cluster (‘Write-Back’ caching policy).
 In the case of VSAN as well, writes are written to cache media in two hosts.
 Both VSAN and VirtuCache make two copies of writes to two different hosts to protect against data loss if a host were to fail.
-The one difference is that in VSAN none of the write copies might be to local cache.2
+The one difference is that in VSAN none of the write copies might be to local media.2

 When a host fails, VirtuCache is in degraded state for a maximum of 2 minutes only.

 With both VSAN and VirtuCache, if an ESXi host fails, performance is impacted.
-In the case of VSAN the performance is cut in half since only half the disks are available till all the data from the failed host is rebuilt on another host.3 By default it takes an hour for the rebuild process to start and then depending on the maximum throughput level that the RAIDed disks in VSAN are capable of, it could take from a few hours to days to rebuild storage, till which time VSAN runs in a degraded state.
+In the case of VSAN the performance is cut in half since only half the disks are available till all the data from the failed host is rebuilt on another host.3 By default it takes an hour for the rebuild process to start and then depending on the maximum throughput level that the RAIDed disks in VSAN are capable of, it could take from a few hours to a day or more to rebuild storage, till which time VSAN runs in a degraded state.
 In the case of VirtuCache, performance is degraded during the time that a mirrored copy of write cache is being flushed to the backend SAN array.
 Because at no point in time does VirtuCache keep more than 2 minutes of write cache in the local cache media, it is in a degraded state for at the most 2 minutes.
 The 2 minutes are defined in terms of speed of the SAN array.
 Say the SAN array is capable of absorbing a maximum throughput of 100MBps, so 2 minutes equals 12GB of writes.
 The reason we went with this design (instead of a flat 70-30 capacity split for reads-writes as is the case with VSAN)4 was because, in any failure situation, we wanted to restore regular caching operation as quickly as possible.
 So once VirtuCache flushes writes to backend SAN array in 2 minutes or less, the VMs are back in their original cached mode.
 VSAN in contrast reserves 30% of space in the SSD for write cache, so it will take much longer to flush writes to the backing store and so it will take much longer for VSAN to move out of degraded state.

 A BETTER COMPARISON: VSAN VERSUS VIRTUCACHE + SAN ARRAY

 To be fair, a more complete comparison for recovery times and features would be for VSAN versus the combination of SAN array + VirtuCache.
 In VSAN the storage controller is the ESXi host motherboard, whereas, in the VirtuCache + SAN array situation, the storage controller function is split between the backend SAN array controller (for capacity) and ESXi host motherboard (for performance).
-Since VirtuCache only deals with the performance aspects of storage, for this article we decided to only compare the performance aspects of both by explaining the storage IO path.
+Since VirtuCache only deals with the performance aspects of storage, for this article I decided to only compare the performance aspects of both by explaining the storage IO path.